 When a pupil with an active safeguarding file moves to another school, we have a clear moral duty to inform, or attempt to inform that school that there is an issue about which they should be aware.
-Colleges or schools must check the legal requirements in the country in which they are operating.
-Where the legal position is not clear schools should make a phone call rather than transfer documentation.
-If there are any child protection issues you must make the call and record the fact that the call was made in the pupil file, the date and time of the call, who the call was made to, their position in the school and the nature of the communication.
+We will follow any legal requirements of the country in which we and the other school operate.
+Where the legal position is not clear we will endeavour to make a phone call rather than transfer documentation.
+In cases where there are any child protection issues we will make the call and record the fact that the call was made in the pupil file, the date and time of the call, who the call was made to, their position in the school and the nature of the communication.

-Schools will utilise a resource, such as MyConcern, as a means of managing safeguarding related information.
+The school uses MyConcern, as a means of managing safeguarding related information.

-3.6 Supporting pupils who have been abused
+4.6 Supporting pupils who have been abused

-Schools will:
+We will:

 - Recognise that a child who is abused, who witnesses violence or who lives in a violent environment may feel helpless and humiliated, may blame themselves, and find it difficult to develop and maintain a sense of self-worth (Categories of Abuse Working Together (2015)).
-Support for pupils and parents is available from a relevant member of staff. - Recognise that the school may provide the only stability in the lives of children who have been abused or who are at risk of harm. - Be aware that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - Ensure these pupils are particularly closely monitored and supported and any concerns are recorded. - Implement a Pastoral Support Plan (PSP) or Individual Education Plan (IEP); or equivalent, for pupils where there is a need for specific support in school. - Establish a safe environment which supports all pupils.
+Support for pupils and parents is available from our Counselling team.
+This can be in English or Mandarin. - Recognise that the College may provide the only stability in the lives of children who have been abused or who are at risk of harm - Be aware that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn - Ensure these children are particularly closely monitored and supported and any concerns are recorded - Implement a Pastoral Support Plan (PSP) or Individual Education Plan (IEP) for other children where there is a need for specific support in College - Establish a safe environment which supports all pupils. - Remain aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected and/or they may not recognise their experiences as harmful.

-3.7 Establish a safe environment
+4.7 Establish a safe environment

-Schools will:
+We will:

-- Support pupil development in ways that foster security, confidence and resilience in every aspect of school life - Provide an environment in which pupils feel safe, secure, valued and respected, feel confident and know how to approach adults if they are in difficulty. - Ensure that pupils are educated about the expectations they should have relating to the behaviour of adults who work with them. - Provide the best opportunities and support for pupils to achieve the best outcomes and participate in school life. - Contribute to the wider safeguarding agenda by working within the group and local community to help pupils learn in a safe environment.
+- Support the child's development in ways that will foster security, confidence and resilience in every aspect of College life including through the College curriculum - Provide an environment in which children and young people feel safe, secure, valued and respected, feel confident and know how to approach adults if they are in difficulties by forming trusted relationships - Ensure that children and young people are educated about the expectations they should have relating to the behaviour of adults who work with them - Ensure that we provide the best opportunities and support for children to achieve the best outcomes and participate in College life - Contribute to the wider safeguarding agenda by working with the local community to help our children live in a safe environment - Recognise that staff working in the College who have become involved with a child who has suffered harm, or appears to be likely to suffer harm may find the situation stressful and upsetting and we will support such staff by providing an opportunity to talk through their anxieties with the Designated Safeguarding Lead and to seek further support - Ensure that staff are aware of other key issues that relate towards safeguarding children and young people.

-- Where a school engages with a partner organisation, there should be safeguarding requirements for representatives of the partner.

-- Recognise that staff working in the school who have become involved with a pupil who has suffered

-harm, or appears to be likely to suffer harm may find the situation stressful and upsetting and we

-will support such staff by providing an opportunity to talk through their anxieties with the DSL and

-to seek further support.

-- Ensure that staff are aware of other key issues that relate towards safeguarding pupils including:

-- Staff Code of Conduct

-- Staff Handbook

-- Anti-Bullying policy

-- Safer Recruitment policy

-- Toileting and Intimate Care policy

-- Digital Safety guidance

-- Educational trips policy and risk assessments for all events and educational visits